-1. Standard Council of Canada (SCC) accreditation for Feeds and Fertilizers: A total of 18 different tests are in the scope of accreditation that can be accessed at the SCC website (www.scc.ca).
+1. Standard Council of Canada (SCC) accreditation for Feeds and Fertilizers: A number different tests are in the scope of accreditation that can be accessed at the SCC website (www.scc.ca).
 This represents our ISO 17025-2005 accreditation.
 This program is also monitored by Canadian Food Inspection Agency (CFIA), which governs laboratories involved in Food, Feed and Fertilizer testing.

 2. OMAFRA Accreditation for Soils and Greenhouse Media and Solutions: This program is conducted by Ontario Ministry of Agriculture and Food, and it monitors laboratories providing service to Ontario farmers and greenhouse growers for soil, plant tissue, manure and greenhouse media and solution testing.